Clinical Evidence

 Calorie Goals

-For users who opt into calorie tracking, Lina calculates goals using the Mifflin-St Jeor equation — the gold standard for estimating BMR.
+For users who opt in, Lina uses the Mifflin-St Jeor equation — the most widely validated formula for estimating BMR — with a moderate 500 kcal deficit.

 Sedentary